 Before starting baby CPR: danger, response, send for help

 Check around you for danger.
-Remove baby and yourself from any danger.
+Remove baby and yourself from danger.

 Send for help

-If baby is unconscious, not responding or breathing abnormally, call 000 for an ambulance.
+If baby isn’t responding or is breathing abnormally, call 000 for an ambulance.

 Next steps: airway, breathing